dxw/playbook/src/tech/dealing-with-an-incident.md

 you are likely to make mistakes, so if the incident runs for more than a couple of hours then new people should step into these roles.

-If the incident is critical, then you should let the CTO (Dom) and Head of Tech Ops (bob) know, as well as our Data Protection Officer (Gurps).
+If the incident is critical, then you should let the Technical Director (James) , the Head of Tech Ops (bob), the Information Security Manager (bob) know, as well as our Data Protection Officer (Gurps) if it is a security incident.
 If you can’t get hold of these people, post in #general and tell the most senior people you can find.

 ## Responding to an incident

 When responding to an incident your goals are to:

 * **Understand** what is happening
+* **Inform** relevant parties (e.g the client or the ICO)
 * **Contain** any breach.
 Revoke any unauthorised access, remove any modifications and identify if any data has been compromised.
 Preserve data that may be required for later investigation or forensics.